Lonsdale201/unity-for-wp/README.md

 - New shortcodes to support multiple builds
 - New shortcode paramteres: autostart, width, height
 - Option to set button and placeholder images in your canvas if autostart false

-* Custom js eventlistener for the developers: _unityInitialized_
+- Custom js eventlistener for the developers: _unityInitialized_

+- Removed the sample build

 ---